For Tuyet, Katrina, KaSandra, and Luc

 LVMPD…Evidence Room…Tuesday, Feb 24, 2009…9:00pm

 The computer lab had been a colossal waste of my time.
-Apparently this precinct could not afford competent help?
+How could this precinct not afford competent help?
 Rather shocking in a city of this size.
-However, Las Vegas was not exactly a metropolis, not by any standard.
-It was in fact an over grown amusement park for the adult sycophant population of the United States of America.
-Still, given the obscene amount of capital that is generated here, fleecing millions of easily entertained rubes out of their hard earned cash with false hope for their shallow dreams, one might have hoped for a better showing by the City Fathers and Civil Leadership, no?
-Perhaps not, after all why should one spend large sums preventing crimes when one is busy committing crimes?
-Par for the course I suppose for the New Age Empire, sadly headed for the same fate as the old Romans, extinction by proxy, courtesy their cancerous addiction to self absorption.
-America, I have no pity for her, not after what she did to my home, my beautiful country.
+However, Las Vegas was not exactly a metropolis by any standard.
+It was in fact an over grown amusement park for a growing faction of the sycophant adult population in the US.
+Still, given the obscene amount of cash that this modern day Sodom & Gomorra generates daily fleecing scads of easily entertained rubes chasing shallow dreams, one might have hoped for a better showing by the City Fathers and Civil Leadership, no?
+Perhaps not, after all why should one spend large sums preventing crimes when one is busy committing them?
+Par for the course I suppose in this New Age Empire.
+I expect they're headed for the same fate as the Romans, extinction by proxy, courtesy their cancerous addiction to self absorption.
+America, I have no pity for her.
+Not after what she did to my country, my Viet Nam, nhà của tôi (my home).
 Fuck them all, what do I care?
-They are what I feed upon now!
+They are what I feed upon now.

 Ah, here we are; the fabled evidence room.
-I have often wondered what one of these looked like.
-I must admit, over the years, during my frequent stays in this hunting ground, I have fallen under the spell of the quaint television dramas depicting detectives working crime scenes or profiling serial killers.
+I wondered what one of these would look like.
+I have to admit that over the years I've fallen under the spell of the some of the quaint television dramas depicting detectives working crime scenes or profiling serial killers.
 What rubbish these writers droll out with appalling regularity!
 They merely sensationalize the gore of so many murderous acts, concentrating mainly on who, what, and when, while they skim over the why, which is by far the most fascinating aspect.
 Then again, this is America after all, the Mecca for instant gratification.
-The attention span of the average viewer is limited by how much nonsense they can endure at the hand of network sponsors.
-There really isn't time enough in sixty minutes to challenge the mind with puzzle solving; cash is king in this country.
-Actually that's unfair, my apologies to the reader, this is true around the globe; the root of all evil and all that rot.
-Forgive my self centered pontificating, as I am as guilty of that addiction as any of you.
+The attention span of the average viewer is limited by how much nonsense they can endure under the constant barrage of network sponsors.
+Sixty minutes just isn't enough time to challenge the mind especially when 20 minutes is dedicated to pitching products.
+Let's face it cash is king in this country.
+Actually that's unfair, my apologies to the reader, that is true around the world; the root of all evil and all that rot.
+Forgive my pontificating as I suppose I am as guilty of that addiction as much as any of you.

 How rude!
-It was all I could do to suppress my instant dislike for the man and keep myself from putting a small caliber round through one of the spectacle lenses.
-Instead, I gently placed my hands, palms down, on the top of the counter and smiled.
+It was all I could do to suppress my instant dislike for the man and keep myself from prematurely putting a small caliber round through one of the spectacle lenses.
+Instead, I gently placed my hands palm s down on the top of the counter and smiled.
 I waited for him to look up and acknowledge me before I spoke; I required that much common courtesy from this beastly bloke.
 The blaggard finally looked up and pulled his reading specs down slightly, giving me the once over.

-I felt the bile rise from my stomach to my esophagus and I swallowed the saliva my mouth produced in anticipation of the imminent irritation.
-There wasn't time to deal with this one right now and I took a deep breath through my nose before I replied, feeling my nostrils flare as I took in the soothing oxygen and held it in my lungs for a three count.
+I felt bile rise from my stomach and into my esophagus and I swallowed the saliva that my mouth produced in anticipation of the imminent irritation.
+There wasn't time to deal with this one right now and I took a deep breath through my nose before I replied, feeling my nostrils flare as I drew in the soothing oxygen, holding it in my lungs for a three count.

-"Excuse me for interrupting your work Officer, but Detective Price sent me down here for a catalog item from the case he's working on," I said with a convincing smile masking the rage behind my eyes.
+"Excuse me for interrupting your work Officer, but Detective Price sent me down here for a catalog item from a case he's working on," I said with a convincing smile that masked the rage behind my eyes.

 "I thought you was Chinese or something," he said with a big grin.
 I must have looked annoyed and I could see by his facial expression that he noticed it straight away.